 That way, we know how much income to expect and we’ll have the needed resources early in the season when we have the bulk of our expenses.
 For that payment, you’ll get a weekly amount of fresh produce at our farm shop.
-You can expect 26 weeks of food!
+You can expect 26 weeks of food, Memorial Day to Thanksgiving!
 You also get to be a part of the farm — if you want to — in a variety of ways.

 What’s in your share?

 We do our absolute best to grow an abundance of organic vegetables, berries, flowers, and herbs for you.

-Some years, due to insects, weather, deer, and human error (it happens occasionally!), you may get fewer beets and onions than you would have hoped for but you may also get more beans and lettuce.
 We plan on distributing a lot of food but the amounts will invariably change from year to year.
+For example, some years, due to insects, weather, deer, and human error (it happens occasionally!), you may get fewer beets and onions than you would have hoped for but you may also get more beans and lettuce due to the same factors.

 That’s why there are currently over 1,500 CSAs all across the country.
 CSAs produce your food in your community dramatically reducing the time and energy that it takes to get the food from the field to your table.
 That gives you better nutrition, variety and value.

 This isn’t processed, “pop it in the microwave for 30 seconds” food.
 We grow the real deal!
 Click here to learn more about the food we grow.
 But it is good food — really good food, and we think that you’ll be sad when December rolls around and you have to get your produce from the supermarket (unless you’ve been doing a little stocking up!).

 If you have questions about the CSA model and how it works, please give us a call and we’ll tell you more about it!
 Visit our Contact Page for more information.